St. Thomas University (Florida): Academics

 St. Thomas University is a member of the Florida Association of Colleges and Universities, the Independent Colleges & Universities of Florida, the National Association of Independent Colleges and Universities, and the Hispanic Association of Colleges and Universities.

+Undergraduate admissions

+In 2024, St. Thomas University accepted 65.1% of undergraduate applicants, was considered to have "Extremely Easy Admission Standards" with those enrolled having an average 3.24 high school GPA and with standardized test scores of an average 860-1060 SAT score, or an average 16-21 ACT score.

+Rankings

+U.S. News & World Report ranked St. Thomas University in the No. 392-434 category out of 436 universities in the National Universities category in its 2025 Best Colleges ranking.

 Study Abroad

 Study abroad opportunities offer students study abroad experiences in Croatia, India, Israel, Italy, and Spain.